iwterry/web_project_4/README.md

  innerHTML and document.createElement
 * Using JavaScript functions to reduce repeatablity and enhance readability
 * Form validation using HTML and JavaScript
+* Object-oriented programming using JavaScript classes
+* ES6 modules for importing and exporting
 * Compressing images
 * Deploy using GitHub Pages